 Parts of the town of Akaroa are registered as a Historic Area in recognition of its remarkable collection of historic buildings.

 Akaroa is a charming town that strives to recreate the feel of a French provincial village, down to the names of its streets and houses.
 It is a place to unwind, to wander and soak up times past.
-Explore the village streets on foot.
-A charming cottage, a picturesque church or an intriguing artefact will delight you at every turn.
+Explore the village streets on foot - a charming cottage, a picturesque church, charming vistas and stunning views to reward every footstep.

 View more Akaroa and Banks Peninsula photos.